 The VPR may, at his/her discretion, recruit and appoint non-voting (ex officio) members from among the academic or administrative Staff of UT Arlington, whose presence at the meetings of the IRB would aid the IRB in conducting its duties.
 These members may take part in all meetings of the IRB, participate in the discussions, and make recommendations to influence decisions, but they may not vote on the decisions.
-Non-voting members are not included in determining or establishing a quorum at the meetings.
+Non-voting members are not included in determining or establishing a quorum (see Section IX, Part G) at the meetings.
 IRB meeting minutes reflect the presence of non-voting members.